MattMcAdams/colorscale/README.md

 - Display a chroma graph
 - Display a hue graph
 - Share settings via JSON export
+- Click button to copy all hex colors
+- Show advanced color info to see additional color formats and display WCAG contrast info

 ## Roadmap

-- Click button to copy all hex colors
-- Display WCAG contrast info
+- Create favicon
+- Create social media preview
+- Add meta tags
+- make public at color.mattmcadams.com
+- Create portfolio entry
+- Update ko-fi profile, link on website

 ## Stretch goals

 - Ability to define color space
 - Click a button to copy an SVG of all colors to be pasted into design software
-- Maybe open a model on color click to display the color in all formats, display a11y values